outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - 'mix' solves the error structure of 'find new solution' or 'find a random combination to solve obfuscation problem'
           - 'break & combine' solves the error structure of 'complexity added by combined problem components' (where sub-problems are simpler to solve)

+      - this isnt the same as 'apply core interaction functions like reduce/connect & basic structures known to solve problems like input-output sequences', its saying 'generate & apply all core structures/functions that are relevant to solve problems, given that error structures are also fundamental structures connectible to solutions with core interaction functions' and also 'generate & apply all possible problem/solution formats and find structures that connect them to generate solution automation workflows'

     - identify insights that optimize problem-solving, identify their variables & generate them to apply them dynamically to generate solution automation workflows

       - example: